Svalorzen/CppCopyProposal/README.md

-This document describes a possible approach to duplicate existing functionality while wrapping it in a new type, without the burden of inheritance and to allow function overloads on syntactically identical but semantically different types.
+This document describes a possible approach to duplicate existing functionality while wrapping it in a new type, without the burden of inheritance and to allow function overloads on syntactically identical but semantically different types (also known as *strong typedef*).

 The approach taken should be simple to implement and be applicable to existing code.